The women from the sea: A community action group to facilitate climate change action in Cuba

 - Enhanced women’s power and recognition in decision-making roles that are traditionally held by men.
 For instance, the community action group rejected practices consisting of repairing houses in high-risk areas and favored relocating the concerned households to safer grounds after Hurricane Irma.
 As such, Women from the Sea contributed to ensuring a more sustainable application of the post-hurricane government program in the community.

 A comprehensive study of the local context allows us to identify opportunities to advance several issues at once.
-In this case, supporting the creation of a women-lead community action group contributed to breaking down traditional gender roles as well as increasing climate change awareness and adaptation.
+In this case, supporting the creation of a women-lead community action group contributed to break down traditional gender roles as well as increasing climate change awareness and adaptation.
 The training of women in disaster risk management and climate change adaptation has strengthened their general influence regarding the future of Carahatas.

 In training with community-based organizations, complex issues like climate change and adaptation need to be framed within scenes from everyday life.
 These issues have traditionally been communicated by academics, institutions, and government agencies with a specialized vocabulary (jargon), which limits community members’ ability to move from being “vulnerable” aid recipients to actors in their own right.
-Use of simple narratives lets communities acquire the knowledge and skills they need to better understand, influence, and act on topics of concern on their own terms.
+The use of simple narratives lets communities acquire the knowledge and skills they need to better understand, influence, and act on topics of concern on their own terms.
 In the case of housing reconstruction and climate change in Carahatas, the women in the community action group have been able to better influence decisions that were traditionally made only by men.

 Creating a community action group to collaborate on specific issues such as climate change may also increase collaboration in other spheres of life.
 In this particular project, community collaboration also enhanced residents’ capacity to solve daily problems.
 In other words, increased collaboration, care, and trust among group members proved useful in collectively addressing a variety of issues beyond just climate-related ones, such as access to childcare and gardening tools.